Young Men Cowered While Young Women Were Massacred

 Another man relates how he wrestled a gun away from a mugger and killed him.
 "I pulled the trigger and shot my assailant.
 Minutes later, the police arrived and arrested me.
 My assailant dies some three hours later in a hospital.
 This being Canada, it cost me in excess of $15K in legal fees."

-But he vows he would do it again: "But rest assured, should anyone pose a risk of death to me, my wife, my children or anyone with whom I enjoy an affective connection, I would not hesitate for a second.
+But he vows he would do it again: "But rest assured, should anyone pose a risk of death to me, my wife, my children or anyone with whom I enjoy an effective connection, I would not hesitate for a second.
 I would kill again.
 I have since learned that my three siblings (two sisters, one brother) are similarly wired.
 Neuro-psychologists - including several in military positions - have assured me this is not genetic, just the "luck of the draw".

 "All that having been said, I find it INCREDIBLE that not a single male who meekly left the Ecole Polytechnique classroom that day took any action.
 I am also fluently bilingual/bicultural, and more than a few good Quebecois men have confided in me the their disgust at the prevalence of "les hommes rose" ("pink men") among the generations processed by public education systems since my own high school days.
 Heroes aren't born that way, but cowards do seem to have been conditioned for cowardice.
 Welcome to the post-modern feminized, touchy-feely world of bullshit called "public education".
 You're paying for it, after all."